aws-samples/http-api-aws-fargate-cdk/README.md

 ### Creating AWS resources using the CDK

-We shall implement this architecture using two individual CDK stacks:
+We shall implement this architecture using AWS CDK application comprising of two individual CDK stacks:

-- FargateVpclinkStack -- contains the Fargate and Vpclink resources.
+- **FargateVpclinkStack** -- contains the Fargate and Vpclink resources.
-- HttpApiStack -- contains the Http Api integrated with Fargate services using Vpclink.
+- **HttpApiStack** -- contains the Http Api integrated with Fargate services using Vpclink.

 Let us discuss these stacks one by one.